Hadamard Langevin dynamics for sampling the l1-prior: Introduction

-Over-parameterization and its implications for implicit bias in gradient-descent training of neural networks have also been of wide interest in the machine learning community.
-In particular, the Hadamard product parameterization, even without explicit regularization, causes gradient descent to bias towards sparse solutions \citep{vaskevicius2019implicit,chou2023more}.

-The Gaussian mixture formula \cref{eq:laplace} can be seen as the equivalent of this quadratic variational form for sampling and our work can be seen as a first attempt to deploy this trick for Langevin dynamics.
+\end{enumerate} As mentioned, the Gaussian mixture formula \cref{eq:laplace} can be seen as the equivalent of the quadratic variational form for sampling and our work can be seen as a first attempt to deploy this trick for Langevin dynamics.
 Even though we restrict to sampling the $\ell_1$-prior, as discussed in the conclusion, we believe that our work offers a new perspective on sampling sparse priors and future work would aim to generalize this to other structure-inducing priors.